8cris2/VueJs-Express-app/README.md

 # VueJs-Express-app
 Simple Vuejs app to read and write to server

-# Build Setup
+If don't have nodeJs installed: download and install from here: https://nodejs.org/en/

-CD into server folder
+# CD into server folder

-# Install dependencies
+*Install dependencies*

 npm install

 npm start

-# Server run on localhost:3000
+Server port: localhost:3000

-CD into app root folder
+# CD into app root folder

-# Install dependencies
+*Install dependencies*

 npm install
-# Serve with hot reload at localhost:8080

 npm run dev

 # Build for production with minification